 Religion chooses sides.
-It picks out the good guys from the bad guys - it assigns white hats and black hats - it awards merit badges to people for accumulating filthy rags... but that's not Christianity.
+It identifies the good guys from the bad guys - it assigns white hats and black hats - it awards merit badges to people for accumulating filthy rags... but that's not Christianity!

 The Gospel declares that we're all bad guys.
-There's only one good guy...
-His name is Jesus!
+There's only one good guy, and His name is Jesus!
 And the goal of Christianity is to bring everybody to Jesus!

-Whether you're a Tech fan or Georgia fan - a Mac-user or PC-user - a Republican or Democrat - a Baptist or Methodist... it doesn't matter who your religion says you are... you're a bad guy, and you need Jesus!
-Unrighteous bad guys and self-righteous bad guys... secular bad guys and religious bad guys... pew-sitting bad guys and pulpit-occupying bad guys... all of us need Jesus!
-Today, the line in the sand for the whole human race is no longer the food we put in our mouth, but the faith we put in Jesus!
-God bestows grace and shows favor to those people who come to Jesus!
+Whether you're a Tech fan or Georgia fan - a Mac-user or PC-user - a Republican or Democrat... you're still a bad guy, and you need Jesus!
+Unrighteous bad guys and selfrighteous bad guys... secular bad guys and religious bad guys... pew-sitting bad guys and pulpit-occupying bad guys... all of us need Jesus!

+Folks should no longer be categorized as clean and unclean - chosen or common.
+Jesus put an end to religion.
+Today, the line in the sand for all humanity is no longer the food we put in our mouth, but the faith we put in Jesus!
+God bestows favor not on people who are religious, but on folks who come to Jesus by faith!

-Here's what's happening in Peter's vision, God is putting an end to religion.
-He's replacing it with salvation.
+Here's what's happening in Peter's vision, God is replacing religion with salvation.
 Judaism was religion.
 It was God's religion - even a perfect religion - but it was still religion.

-Now God is putting religion on the shelf, and He's choosing new terms for His covenant with humanity.
+Now God puts religion on the shelf and chooses new terms for His covenant with mankind.

-Christianity is salvation - not religion...
+Christianity is salvation, not religion...
 Since none of us are good, salvation is all about grace.
 And the only place you'll find grace is at the cross of Jesus.